-Each black hole, with mass $M_{\rm BH}$ is surrounded by an accretion disk of mass $M_{\rm acc}$.
+Each black hole, with mass $M_{\rm BH}$ is surrounded by a subgrid accretion disk of mass $M_{\rm acc}$.
 Gas from the accretion kernel, which includes the 256 nearest gas resolution elements up to a maximum radius of 5 kpc, accretes onto the disk at a rate where the efficiency parameter is calibrated from high-resolution simulations to represent the effects of gravitational torques, which lead to angular momentum loss for gas in the galaxy's nucleus and drive gas towards the BH \citep{Hopkins2011AnHoles, Angles-Alcazar2017BlackNuclei, Angles-Alcazar2017GravitationalSimulations, Angles-Alcazar2021CosmologicalHyper-refinement}.
-The gas mass $M_{\rm gas}$, disk mass $\Mdisk$, and dynamical frequency $\Omega = \sqrt{GM_{\rm enc,tot}}/R^3$ are evaluated within the radius of the accretion kernel. $M_{\rm disk}$ is the total mass of gas and stars supported by angular momentum within the accretion kernel, and is estimated following \cite{Hopkins2011AnHoles}, decomposing the stars in the accretion kernel into isotropic and thin disk components based on their angular momentum, and assuming cold gas forms a disk.
+The gas mass $M_{\rm gas}$, galaxy disk mass $\Mdisk$ and dynamical frequency $\Omega = \sqrt{GM_{\rm enc,tot}}/R^3$ are evaluated within the radius of the accretion kernel. $M_{\rm disk}$ is the total mass of gas and stars supported by angular momentum within the accretion kernel, and is estimated following \cite{Hopkins2011AnHoles} by decomposing the stars in the accretion kernel into isotropic and thin disk components based on their angular momentum.
 The parameter is a correction for gas lost by ejection from stellar feedback \citep{Hopkins2022WhyWhole}, where $\bar{a}_{\rm grav}$ is the gravitational acceleration inwards and $\langle \dot{p}_* / m_* \rangle \sim 10^{-7}$ cm s$^{-2}$ is the the momentum flux per unit mass from stellar feedback.

 The rate at which the black hole accretes from the accretion disk, $\MdotBH$, is determined following a \cite{Shakura1973BlackAppearance.}-like $\alpha$-disk subgrid prescription: